After more than a decade of dropshipping and eCommerce, I've just about experienced it all.

 Section 2: How To Find Dropshipping Products To Sell Online

 Let’s say you know how to sell online.
 It could be eBay.
 It could be Amazon.
-Or if you follow my advice, it could be your own eCommerce store.
+Or if you follow my advice, it could be your own dropshipping business.

 Your first step is finding products to sell.
 There are three main options and I want to break them down for you right now.
 We also cover more aspects of finding products in our blog post "How to Start a Dropshipping Business" which we recommend that you check out.